-Students will need their membership record number and birthdate.
+Students will need their membership record number (they can often find this on their temple recommend, patriarchal blessing or from their ward clerk) and birthdate.

-- Select “Create New Account” at the bottom of the page
+● Select “Create an Account” in the top right corner of the page

-- Give the desired information and click “Next Step”
+● Give the desired information and click “Create an Account”

 Navigating through the tree

-Summary Card: By clicking on a name, it will bring up the person’s summary card—a card that shows basic birth, death, and temple ordinance information about a person.
+● Summary Card: By clicking on a name, it will bring up the person’s summary card—a card that shows basic birth and death information about a person.